 Dr Kamal Badreshany

 My research focuses on understanding the social and economic changes that accompanied the development of the first urban landscapes of the ancient Levant.
-I am especially interested in using a combination of archaeometric and landscapes approaches to assess changes in the modes of ceramic production and distribution that paralleled increased settlement nucleation during the Bronze Age in the Levant.
+I am especially interested in using a combination of archaeometric and landscapes approaches to assess changes in the modes of ceramic production and exchange that paralleled increased settlement nucleation during the Bronze Age in the Levant and what this information can tell us about the development and nature of early states.

 - Ceramic Analysis, Ceramic Petrography, and the Application of Materials Science in Archaeology